Chris Bourne

-Chris Bourne (born 6 September 1985) is an English football player of Guyanese descent who plays for Harlow Town.
+Chris Bourne (born 6 September 1985) is an English-born Guyanan footballer who played as a left-back or midfielder.
+Born in England, he has represented the Guyana national team internationally.

 Club career

 Bourne started his football career at the age of 12, as a goalkeeper in his school team before moving out on pitch.

-He plays as a left-sided defender or midfielder.
 He has played for non-League teams, Canvey Island, Billericay Town, Welling United, Brentwood Town, Heybridge Swifts and Croydon Athletic.

 International career

-He made his international debut for Guyana against Cuba at MacKenzie Sports Club Ground, Linden on 22 January 2008.
+Bourne made his international debut for Guyana against Cuba at MacKenzie Sports Club Ground, Linden on 22 January 2008.
 His second cap came two days later, against Cuba at Georgetown Cricket Club Ground, Georgetown.

-International goals

 Personal life

 His father, Gary, is also a footballer, having previously played for Millwall.
 Bourne also manages an amateur Sunday league football side, FC Gulls.